prasannako/CS6350_ML/README.md

 This is a machine learning library developed by Prasanna Koirala for CS5350/6350 in University of Utah.

+H2 implementation:
+Run the runEL.sh file in EnsembleLearning folder for Problem 2.
-Run the runH1.sh file in DecisionTree folder for HW1 implementation.
+Run the runLR.sh file in LinearRegression folder for Problem 4.